mohd-shibilicv/First-NPM/README.md

-## My First NPM Package - Shibilicv
+# First NPM package by shibilicv

-# MyTestLibrary

 This is a simple test library written in TypeScript for learning how to publish TypeScript packages to NPM.